Selling a home with Help to Buy Equity Loan

-For any decisions or rulings relating to the equity loan scheme, you will need to contact Target – the firm the HCA uses for all administrative duties regarding Help to Buy.
+For any decisions or rulings relating to the equity loan scheme, you will need to contact Target – the firm the HCA uses for all administrative duties regarding selling your home with a Help to Buy Equity loan.
 You can do so by emailing Target.HCA@targetgroup.com or by calling 0345 848 0235.

-What happens when I come to sell my home bought with a Help to Buy equity loan?
+What happens when selling my home with a Help to Buy equity loan?

 You can sell your home on the open market just as you would with a home not bought with a Help to Buy equity loan.
 Once you have received an offer you’ll need to have the property valued by a chartered surveyor.
 You must then let Target know the amount of the offer you have received and that you have instructed a surveyor.
 Target will then contact you once it has received the valuation report to let you know what happens next.